derpcfreak/mscatalog_tux/README.md

 # mscatalog_tux.bash

 This script is designed to download Windows Drivers for the current hardware from Microsoft® Update Catalog on Linux.
-It uses the functions from `functions.include` to do so.
 It is a reference script that uses the functions from `functions.include.
 Feel free to check the functions and create your own script if you want to download other drivers.
 I use this script to download boot-critical drivers during my PXE install of Windows using [P.E.T.E.R.](https://github.com/derpcfreak/P.E.T.E.R.)

 If you want to use it for your own purpose just use `mscatalog_tux.bash` as a base for your custom script.
 Also take a look at the functions from `functions.include` for more things you can do.